 Our garages, tool sheds, and attics are usually the places where we put away the “might need this later” objects.
 That’s why these are the best places to start with the purge.
 Be honest with yourself and admit you’ll never get around to fixing these things and that they are bound to be thrown away.
 Once you declutter here, it will be easier to pack tools and everything else you store in these rooms.

-Contact the Cross-Country Moving Company and Ask for a List of Non-Allowables
+Contact the Cross-Country Moving Company and Ask for a List of Banned Items

-For a more precise description of what they won’t move, contact your movers directly and ask them for the list of non-allowables.
-That will help you on your decluttering quest even more because you’ll know what else you should dispose of.
+For a more precise description of what we can’t or won’t move, contact Cross Country Moving Company directly for a list of banned transport items.
+That will help your decluttering quest even more because you’ll know what to dispose of.

 Paint and paint thinners are considered flammable, so it’s essential to dispose of them